Motorace Track Day

 -We make sure our bike is in a good condition.

--On the first two laps of the session no overtakes are aloud, if an overtake will be made the rider should be very cautious until the tires achieve the correct temperature and condition.
+-During the first two laps of the session no overtakes are allowed, in case of an overtake the rider should be very cautious until the tires achieve the correct temperature and condition.

 -In case of an overtake the responsibility lies on the rider making the overtake.
 The rider who is in front is only responsible not to change his riding line or direction once he is aware that he is being overtaken.